Jamil Smith (journalist): Career

 In 2016, Smith became a senior national correspondent for MTV News, hired alongside writers and editors including Ana Marie Cox, Jessica Hopper, Charles Aaron, Meredith Graves, Doreen St. Félix, and Ira Madison III as part of a significant expansion of MTV News programming.
 Among other on-air appearances for MTV, Smith served as a co-host, with Charlamagne Tha God, Marc Lamont Hill and Franchesca Ramsey, of the joint MTV-BET townhall "What Now", following the police shooting deaths of Alton Sterling and Philando Castile and the shooting of police officers in Dallas that all took place in the first week of July 2016.
 At MTV, Smith also hosted The Racket, a YouTube series on politics, especially the US Presidential campaign.
 He also appeared on the MTV News podcast The Stakes, including hosting an episode commemorating the 25th anniversary of the 1992 Los Angeles riots.

-After layoffs at MTV News in June 2017, Smith became a freelance reporter and opinion writer, writing (among other works) "The Revolutionary Power of Black Panther," the cover story for Time magazine’s February 19, 2018 issue; this made Black Panther the first Marvel Cinematic Universe film to be featured on Time's cover.
+After layoffs at MTV News in June 2017, Smith became a freelance reporter and opinion writer, writing (among other works) "The Revolutionary Power of Black Panther," the cover story for Time magazine's February 19, 2018 issue; this made Black Panther the first Marvel Cinematic Universe film to be featured on Time's cover.
 In his analysis, Smith argued the film was culturally significant as proof that African-American narratives can be commercial successes with all audiences, as well as that "making movies about black lives is part of showing that they matter."

 Smith joined Rolling Stone as senior writer in March 2018.
 In addition to his regular columns, Smith profiled, among others, U.S. Senator and presidential candidate Kamala Harris and interviewed Rep. John Lewis, Los Angeles mayor Eric Garcetti, and Georgia gubernatorial candidate Stacey Abrams.
 He called for Joe Biden to drop out of the 2020 Democratic Party presidential primaries in September 2019, for lacking "even the vocabulary to engage in an antiracist conversation".

 Smith contributed an essay entitled "She Can't Breathe" to the anti-rape anthology Believe Me: How Trusting Women Can Change the World, published in January 2020 by Seal Press.

+In January 2020, Smith joined The Guardian as a columnist.

 In September 2022, Smith joined the Los Angeles Times as an essayist.